MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 10. Start Service Manager Services on the data warehouse management server

 > [!IMPORTANT]
 >  After you move the **DWStagingAndConfig** and **DWRepository** databases, they have to be restored on the same instance of SQL Server.
-Restoring them on a separate instances of SQL Server isn't supported.
+Restoring them on separate instances of SQL Server isn't supported.
 >
 >  The collation on the new instance of SQL Server has to match the collation of the original instances of SQL Server where the data warehouse databases were originally hosted.